How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 Step 4: Labels and Filters for Sales

-Create sub-labels for stages: Sales Replies / Hot, Sales Replies / Follow-Up, Sales Replies / Booked.
+Create sub-labels for pipeline stages: Sales Replies / Hot, Sales Replies / Follow-Up, Sales Replies / Booked.
 Assign these manually or via your sales engagement platform's two-way sync.

 Step 5: Connect to Your CRM

-For Salesforce: use the Gmail integration (Einstein Activity Capture or the Gmail Add-on).
+Salesforce: use the Gmail integration (Einstein Activity Capture or the Gmail Add-on).
 This auto-logs sent emails from Gmail to the related Salesforce contact or lead record.

-Staying Compliant with CAN-SPAM and GDPR
+How Do You Stay Compliant with CAN-SPAM and GDPR?

 Sales email sent from Google Workspace is not exempt from compliance requirements.
 CAN-SPAM applies to all commercial email sent to US recipients.
 GDPR applies if you email anyone in the EU, regardless of where your company is based.